prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 6. Clicks **Generate Template**

 **Script automatically:**
-- Gets grading weights from GRADING_REFERENCE sheet
+- Gets grading weights from GRADING_REF sheet
-- Gets level (Elementary/JHS/SHS) from SECTIONS_REFERENCE
+- Gets level (Elementary/JHS/SHS) from SECTIONS_REF
 - Creates new row in MASTER_DATA with all data
 - Generates OGS template file with correct grading columns
 - Creates new Google Sheet file in same Drive folder with format: `OGS_GRADE1_A_2024-2025 - OFFICIAL GRADING SHEETS  - ELEMENTARY`